joebrew/vilaweb/analyses/quarantaquatre/README.md

 likely remains at approximately the 50-50 mark.

 Did support for independence decline drastically in the last few months?
+And did Catalans feelings of “Spanishness” really increase so drastically in recent months?
 Probably not.
 Rather, the most recent BOP poll disproportionately represented groups that are adverse to independence (Spanish-speakers, those with no parents from Catalonia, and those who self-identify as Spanish).
 If we “correct” the sample to make it more in line with previous BOP polls, we find that support for independence is also more in line with previous BOP polls.
 In other words, there was no change in support for independence - only a chance in the demographic characteristics of the survey participants.

 What will the next poll show?
 Given the [“regression toward the mean” phenomenon](https://en.wikipedia.org/wiki/Regression_toward_the_mean),